koelscha/Ovation/servers/ChatbotServer/smoopeMessenger/README.md

 # How to prepare:

+* Install java 8
-Enter your smoope credentials (app_id, secret) into the main class src/main/java/.../SmoopeMessengerApplication.java
+* Enter your smoope credentials (app_id, secret) into the config/example.yaml

 # How to run (for debugging):